EVA is registered trademark of Stern Stewart.

 Cash Operating Taxes

-The financial data reveals considerable fluctuations in both the income tax provision and cash operating taxes over the examined periods.
+The financial data reveals notable fluctuations in both income tax provision and cash operating taxes over the analyzed six-year period.

 - Income Tax Provision